Roberto Hernández (starting pitcher)

-Roberto Heredia Hernández (born August 30, 1980) is a Dominican former professional baseball pitcher.
+Roberto Hernández Heredia (born August 30, 1980) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Cleveland Indians, Tampa Bay Rays, Philadelphia Phillies, Los Angeles Dodgers, Houston Astros, and Atlanta Braves.

 Hernández was a regular part of the Indians' starting rotation for six years under the name of Fausto Carmona, which he had used to obtain a visa to pitch in the United States.
-After Hernández’s true name and age were revealed (he had also claimed to be three years younger than he really was), Hernández missed much of the 2012 season due to lack of a valid visa, followed by a suspension from MLB for identity fraud.
+After Hernández’s true name and age were revealed (he was three years older than he claimed), Hernández missed much of the 2012 season due to lack of a valid visa, followed by a suspension from MLB for identity fraud.
 He returned to the league in 2013 with the Tampa Bay Rays.

+Coincidentally, while playing as Fausto Carmona for the Cleveland Indians in 2007, Hernández had a teammate whose name was also Roberto Hernández.

 Professional career

 Minor leagues

 Hernández (as Carmona) was signed as an amateur free agent by the Cleveland Indians on December 28, 2000.
-In 2003, he compiled a record of 17–4 with a 2.06 ERA in 24 starts for the Class-A Lake County Captains.
+In 2003, he compiled a record of 17–4 with a 2.06 ERA in 24 starts for the Single-A Lake County Captains.
 This led to him being honored as the Most Outstanding Player of the South Atlantic League, receiving All-Star honors both for the South Atlantic League and for all of Class-A, and he was named the Indians' 2003 Minor League Player of the Year (receiving the "Lou Boudreau Award").
-He split 2004 between the Kinston Indians of the Carolina League and the Akron Aeros of the AA Eastern League.
+He split 2004 between the Single-A Kinston Indians of the Carolina League and the Double-A Akron Aeros of the Eastern League.
 Combined, he was 10–10 with a 4.09 ERA in 28 starts.

-The following year, 2005, Hernández split his time between the Aeros and the AAA Buffalo Bisons of the International League.
+The following year, 2005, Hernández split his time between the Aeros and the Triple-A Buffalo Bisons of the International League.
 He was 13–9 with a 3.68 ERA in 26 starts.